Paul-Darius/ipol-matlab/lsd_1.6/Matlab/README.md

-Welcome to the matlab version of the LSD algorithm
+Matlab version of the LSD algorithm
 ==============

-LSD PROGRAM :
+LSD Program :
 --------------

 If you want to use the lsd program :